 If your plant must stay in its summer position, pay close attention to adjusting to a winter watering schedule and lower the temperature of the house slightly if possible.

 Cacti prefer a nutrient-rich, rocky soil with excellent drainage.
 Many commercial cacti and potting soil mixes rely too heavily on peat which holds moisture in the soil longer than is desirable.
-A proper cactus soil should drain in less than a minute after watering.
+A proper cactus soil should drain in less than a minute after watering and it is essential that the cactus is kept in a pot with a drain hole.
 Like other succulents, cacti need soil to dry out between waterings or their delicate roots will rot.

 You can find many recipes for potting mixtures that will provide a good combination of organic material and quick draining media but in general, mixing three parts grit or sand (for drainage) with one part potting soil (for organic material) and one part coir, peat or shredded bark (for structure) creates a suitable soil for most cacti.